 Ft.
 Anderson is located next to Brunswick Town and became an important Confederate fort in 1861.
 Earthworks provide evidence of the extensive layout of this site and its significance in the defense of Wilmington, NC.

 Student interns work on a variety of projects concerning the archaeology and ethnohistory of the site.
-Follow this link to a July 9, 2008 article in the local newspaper about the work of one of our interns this summer: Star News article (external link)
+Follow this link to a July 9, 2008 article in the local newspaper about the work of one of our interns: Star News article (external link)

 224 Market St., Wilmington, NC 28401

 The oldest museum house in Southeastern North Carolina, displays the fine detail of the Georgian style architecture, complete with 18th and early 19th century furnishings.
 You will electronically categorize the house inventory, photograph the furniture, assist with NHC 4th grade class visits, and conduct research on the Wright family, John Burgwin, and architect John Hawke.

 Cape Fear Museum of History & Science

 This internship will be within the Collection Unit of Cape Fear Museum.
 The Collections Unit is a vital part of Cape Fear Museum.
 It is the repository of the artifacts and research materials that support exhibits and programming.
 Its mission is to manage and preserve the collections, and to provide accurate historical information, accordingly to professional Best Practice standards.
 To expand the accessibility and visibility of both the collections and the collections staff.
 The intern will be locating and handling artifacts to prepare them for photographing and scanning.
 He/she will digitally photograph 3-D objects and scan paper items within the collection.
 They will then work with those images in Adobe PhotoShop and ultimately attach the photos to their records in our database system.
 Other projects include Native American & natural history components.